PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Backstory

-A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer House Cannith has ever known.
+A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Creation*.
 ### Motivations

 - Alignment: Chaotic Good
 - Short term goals:
-- Long term aspirations: Expose secrets from Eberron's past.
+- Long term aspirations: Deduce the role House Cannith played in the [[Day of Mourning]]

 ### Abilities & Powers